tuohimetsa/Simple-Interactive-Wave-Simulation/README.md

 ---

-This is a Work in progress.
+This is a work in progress.
 Also learning to use git properly.
 Feel free to reach out with questions or suggestions.
-Enjoy experimenting with wave simulations!

 ---